jcassiojr/sequoiaTemplates/README.md

-# Sequoia Keynote Template
+# Sequoia Keynote Templates
 This repository contains templates and example files (both keynote and .pdf) for my Sequoia Keynote Template.
 This is the template that I currently use for teaching and presenting research.
+It is based on the stock Modern Type template that ships with Keynote 6.
 The templates come in four colors - red, orange, green, and blue.
 Each color scheme has an alternate color scheme as well.
-The templates have been designed for high readability with projectors as well as accessibility for audience members who may have color blindness.
+The templates have been designed for high readability  as well as accessibility for audience members who may have color blindness.

 ### About Christopher Prener, PhD